gitpython-developers/GitPython/README.md

 ### RUNNING TESTS

-*Important*: Right after cloning this repository, please be sure to have executed the `init-tests-after-clone.sh` script in the repository root.
+*Important*: Right after cloning this repository, please be sure to have executed the `./init-tests-after-clone.sh` script in the repository root.
 Otherwise you will encounter test failures.

 The easiest way to run test is by using [tox](https://pypi.python.org/pypi/tox) a wrapper around virtualenv.
 It will take care of setting up environnements with the proper dependencies installed and execute test commands.
 To install it simply: